-Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple
+Libyan city buries thousands in mass graves after flood as mayor says death toll could triple

 More than 3,000 bodies were buried by Thursday morning, the minister said, while another 2,000 were still being processed.
 He said most of the dead were buried in mass graves outside Derna, while others were transferred to nearby towns and cities.

-Abduljaleel said rescue teams were still searching wrecked buildings in the city center, and divers were combing seawater off Derna.
+Abduljaleel said rescue teams were still searching wrecked buildings in the city center, and divers were combing the sea off Derna.

 Untold numbers could be buried under drifts of mud and debris, including overturned cars and chunks of concrete, that rise up to four meters (13 feet) high.
 Rescuers have struggled to bring in heavy equipment as the floods washed out or blocked roads leading to the area.

-Note: This story has been corrected to show that the Derna mayor’s name is Abdel-Moneim al-Ghaithi, not Abdel-Raham al-Ghaithi.